 The project included the creation of an independent administrative unit, which would consist of several hotel complexes, a shopping mall, gambling halls, poker rooms, and other forms of gambling entertainment.
 The gambling zone is intended exclusively for foreign citizens.

 In this specially designated space, the government of Uzbekistan intended to organize several business areas for:

 - Sport (a track might be built for the Rally Muynak)

-One stumbling block is the lack of regulations with regard to the gambling industry.
-There is not much information available; the government of Uzbekistan has not recently given any comments or disclosed any new details on the issue.
-However, while progress may seem to have stalled, officials have not announced the cancellation of their plans, either.
+As of yet, there is not much information available; the government of Uzbekistan has not recently given any comments or disclosed any new details on the issue.
+However, while officials haven’t announced many updates on the progress of the legislation, it hasn’t been publicly cancelled, either.

 It is highly likely that a gambling zone in Muynak will be built sooner or later.
-However, delays should be expected, and construction will likely only be finished after the introduction of amendments to current legislation.
+However, delays should be expected, and construction may only be finished after the introduction of amendments to current legislation.

 Uzbek sports bettors aren’t waiting for new regulations or a gambling zone; they already frequent offshore casinos.
 Given that the market is due to open soon, with legislation planned for this year, both domestic entrepreneurs and offshore operators can get ahead of the curve by launching a new platform or expanding their current offering.

 Find out how to launch a gambling business in the Uzbek market once regulations are in place through a free consultation with Slotegrator’s sales managers.

 In 2016, I graduated from the Law Faculty of Charles University in Prague.
 The main area of law on which I focused both during and after my university studies is software law (and intellectual property in general).
 After graduating from the university, I briefly worked at a medium-sized law firm in Prague, but in 2018 I joined Slotegrator, where I have been working ever since and where I handle the company’s day-to-day legal matters.